tidesdb/tidesdb/doc/05-internals/block-manager.md

 manager falls back to an explicit `fdatasync` per write.
 The distinction matters for performance, not semantics — both mean the bytes are on the device when the call returns.

+Which of the two applies is decided by **the descriptor, not the platform**.
+The manager records whether the handle it currently holds was actually opened `O_DSYNC`, and skips the explicit sync only when that is true.
+Asking whether the *platform* supports the flag is the same question only while a file keeps the mode it was opened with: a family switched from `NONE` to `FULL` at runtime changes the mode it asks for without the already-open descriptor acquiring the flag, and a platform-level test would then skip a sync that nothing else was going to perform.
+The flag is re-read whenever the descriptor is reopened.

 Truncation is a special case: `ftruncate` is not covered by `O_DSYNC`, so a truncation always syncs explicitly.